 Alaska: Tectonics & Earthquakes

-The circum-Pacific region is dominated by subduction zone plate boundaries that not only produce 80% of earthquakes worldwide but has over 400 active volcanoes, earning the title “Pacific Ring of Fire”.
+The circum-Pacific region is dominated by subduction zone plate boundaries that not only produce 80% of earthquakes worldwide, but has over 400 active volcanoes, earning the title “Pacific Ring of Fire”.
 The earthquake belt sweeps through Alaska where more earthquakes occur than in the other 49 States combined, and it is home to the second-largest earthquake ever recorded.

-PacificNorth American plate interactions dominate Alaskan tectonics.
+Pacific–North American plate interactions dominate Alaskan tectonics.
 The Queen Charlotte transform fault, a right-lateral strike-slip fault, accommodates the northwest motion of the oceanic plate.
 The megathrust boundary between the Pacific and North American Plates results in both the 4,000-km-long Aleutian Trench and in the arc of active volcanoes that lie subparallel to the trench.
 Note that the North American Plate is oceanic beneath the western Bering Sea, and continental adjacent to mainland Alaska.

 Lithospheric plates are spherical shells similar to pieces of an eggshell resulting in changing rates and directions during movement on a spherical surface.
 Along the immense length of the Aleutian Trench, the subduction rate increases from 5.5 cm/yr in the Gulf of Alaska, to 7.8 cm/yr in the Near Islands region where relative motion is highly oblique and the plate boundary is mostly right-lateral strike-slip.